AdarshRazor/Interview_Prep/ReactJS/readme.md

 What about the stuffs outside react ?

-what If we want to talk to:
+What If we want to talk to:
-* talk to browser api
+* talk to browser API
-* make a request to server
+* make a request to the server

 if you do have an external system, you need a way to step outside from react